nlee64/Profile/README.md

 # Profile
 This is my GitHub profile page

 Hi, my name is Nari Lee.
+I am currently in CPA program at Seneca College.

 ## My Skill Set